 Where to take your parents for dinner in Sydney

-For the parents who usually only eat meat-and-three-vege
+Best for: The parents who usually only eat meat-and-three-vege

 They know what they like, and they like what they know, so taking them out anywhere can be a bit of a task.
 Skip challenging menus and go to LP’s Quality Meats for food that’s simple but still tasty AF.
 Order the smoked beef ribs and porchetta with a side of mash and grilled asparagus and everyone will roll away happy.

 Best for: Those who are hard of hearing

 Restaurants can be loud and annoying even if your ears have never been subjected to years of face meltingly-loud rock’n’roll gigs.
 So when you’re looking to take your parents out and you don’t want to spend the evening competing with background noise, head to Hubert.
 The wooden panelled walls of this subterranean French venue absorb a good chunk of noise, so you can have a conversation without feeling like you’re in a nightclub.
 And order the fricassee chicken – it’s perfect for sharing.

 Best for: When they need somewhere fully accessible

 Let’s face it – while Sydney has some seriously great restaurants, a lot are pretty inaccessible, especially anything in a heritage building or crammed into small quarters.
 Luckily Da Mario in Rosebery is super accessible – there’s a ramp that’ll take you and the fam up to the wooden deck so that you can dine on some seriously good pizze, and the space is big enough to maneuver around easily.